BharaniGdharan/GraphView-Demos/README.markdown

 ====================================

 <h3>Comment by OttoES</h3>
+The original code for this project was written mainly by Jonas Gehring.
+This code is widely used because it it has the right balance between functionality, flexability, size without being overly complex.
+This is an excelent piece of work, thanks Jonas.

+<h4>15 January 2013 </h4>
-I have done some modifications to the excelent original code to increase the performance of realtime graphs as well as very large data sets.
+I have done some modifications to the original code to increase the performance of realtime graphs as well as very large data sets.
 The following change was made specifically for fast updating of realtime graphs with high sampling rates (10Hz or faster).
 Graphs with static data will only benifit much from these changes if you have a very large data set (10 000's of points)

 Data used to be stored as x,y coordinates in an object and an array of objects was used to store all data points.
-It was changed to store data in float arrays.
+The data structure was changed to store data in float arrays.
 Float arrays have the following advantages compared to the previous implementation:
-* uses significantly less storage space
+* uses significantly less storage space (reduction of about 3:1)
 * should be faster (not sure how much without benchmarking)
 * less garbage collection to be done
 * less memory fragmentation